Welcome to the dawn of a new decade of possibilities for visitors to Buffalo.

 New Boutique Hotels

-Buffalo’s incredible architecture has been repurposed in recent years into some of the its most unique places to stay, from the Mansion on Delaware Avenue and Hotel Henry to the Hotel at the Lafayette and InnBuffalo.
+Buffalo’s incredible architecture has been repurposed in recent years into some of the its most unique places to stay, from the Mansion on Delaware Avenue to the Hotel at the Lafayette and InnBuffalo.
 This trend will continue in the 2020s, as the city will welcome two more hotels within its repurposed historic architecture in the next 12 to 24 months.

 The former Trico plant on Washington Street downtown – home to the company that invented the windshield wiper – will be repurposed into an extended stay property as part of a broader redevelopment project.
 And the Goodyear Mansion on Delaware Avenue along Buffalo’s Millionaire’s Row, which previously operated as the Oracle Charter School, will also be repurposed into a 29-room boutique hotel.